HEECMA-BU/FSL/README.md

 - Journal Paper IEEE Transaction of Bid Data is under review.

 ## Directories
-- FSL_algorithm/models directory we have the model implementations (simulation and remote, the remote folder is in progress)
+- FSL_algorithm/models directory we have the model implementations (local emulation and distributed.
+Notice that the distributed implementation is only a proof of concept which lacks support for DP and the distributed communication framework PyGrid has been obsolete.)
 - FSL_algorithm/resources we have some helper functions for dataloader and neural network definition.
 - FSL_algorithm/attacker there is the attacker model used to reconstruct data that each client send to server.

-## Requirement(Simulation)
+## Requirement(Local Emulation)

 It would be needed to follow these steps to obtain a correctly configured environment: